Skip to content

 Callback URL vs. redirect_uri

-The callback URL you specify when creating a SmartHQ app is referred to as the redirect_uri in the Identity and Access Management API specification. redirect_uri an OAuth 2.0 term for the callback URL.
+The callback URL you specify when creating a SmartHQ app is referred to as the redirect_uri in the Identity and Access Management API specification. redirect_uri is an OAuth 2.0 term for the callback URL.
 Both refer to the same destination—where the end-user is redirected after authorization—and must be the exact same URL.

 Authorization vs. Authentication

-SmartHQ’s Identity and Access Management API endpoints handle authorization (granting your app permission to control end-user's devices).
-While the user does login to SmartHQ to complete this authorization, the API is not intended to perform user authentication.
+SmartHQ’s Identity and Access Management API endpoints handle authorization (granting your app permission to control end-users' devices).
+While the user does log in to SmartHQ to complete this authorization, the API is not intended to perform user authentication.
 This means your application should not rely on the Identity and Access Management API to sign in users to your application.
 You’ll still need your own login system or another OpenID Connect (OIDC) provider to allow users to sign into your application.

 However, if your application would benefit from the ability to authenticate with SmartHQ, please contact us.